MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 BSP with VG-Lite
 """"""""""""""""

-These steps are for a VEE Port that manages its own implementation of ``LLUI_DISPLAY_impl.h`` (that did not use the old implementation which was available in this CCO):
+These steps are for a VEE Port that manages its own implementation of ``LLUI_DISPLAY_impl.h`` (that did not use the old implementation which was available in this C Module):

 * *[VEE Port configuration project]*

-	* Fetch CCO MicroUI-VGLite 7.0.0.
+	* Fetch C Module MicroUI-VGLite 7.0.0.
-	* (optional) Fetch CCO MicroUI-Mimxrt595-EVK 7.0.0.
+	* (optional) Fetch C Module MicroUI-Mimxrt595-EVK 7.0.0.

 * *[BSP project]*